 Who must be notified of the marriage abroad?

 Foreign civil status authorities usually don’t report a marriage to the Swiss authorities on their own initiative.
 Notification by the spouses is therefore required.
 In order for a marriage contracted abroad to be recognised, the marriage documents must be submitted to the Swiss representation abroad.
 The Swiss representation abroad then forwards the documents to the corresponding authority in Switzerland.
-The authorities in your home canton or canton of residence or the Swiss representation abroad can help you in case of further questions.
+If you have any questions, the authorities in your home canton or canton of residence or the Swiss representation abroad can help.

 What are the requirements for marriage abroad?